-Chairman, Physiology and Professor, Physiology and Obstetrics & Gynecology
+Chairman, Physiology and Professor, Physiology and Obstetrics and Gynecology

 Chairman, Physiology and Professor, Physiology and Obstetrics & Gynecology (Secondary)

 Dr. Jin is Professor and Chairman of the Department of Physiology at Wayne State University School of Medicine.

 A 1983 graduate of the Fourth Military Medical University in Xi’an, China, Dr. Jin completed a residency in cardiovascular medicine and an M.Sc. degree in Immunology in 1986 before entering the Graduate College at University of Iowa.
 He received his Ph.D. in Biology in 1989 and completed postdoctoral research fellowships at University of Texas at Austin and University of Alberta, Canada.
 Prior to joining the faculty of Wayne State University as Chair of the Physiology Department in 2009, Dr. Jin was Assistant Professor of Biochemistry and Molecular Biology at University of Calgary, Canada, Associate Professor of Physiology and Biophysics with Tenure at Case Western Reserve University School of Medicine, and Section Chief of Molecular Cardiology at Evanston Northwestern Healthcare Research Institute and Professor of Medicine with Tenure at Northwestern University Feinberg School of Medicine.
 He was named William D. Traitel Professor and Chair of Physiology at Wayne State University School of Medicine in 2015.
 Dr. Jin was elected to Wayne State University’s Academy of Scholars in 2016.